Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: Disclinations coupled with growth in F o ppl-von K a rm a n plates

 \subsection{Numerical examples}

-The coupling between disclinations and growth is now illustrated through some simple numerical simulations.
-As with dislocations, the system of our interest is a square-shaped plate with traction-free boundary conditions (given in \eqref{bc}), and the solutions are obtained using a finite element methodology outlined in Appendix~\ref{numerics}.
+The coupling between disclinations and growth strains is now illustrated through some simple numerical simulations.
+As with dislocations, the system of our interest is a square shaped plate with free boundary conditions (given in \eqref{bc}); the solutions are obtained using a finite element methodology as outlined in Appendix~\ref{numerics}.
 The notation for units is as discussed in Section~\ref{disexp}.
-In all the simulations below, we fix the size of the plate as $2 \times 2$ and take $E = 40$, $D=0.01$.
+In all the simulations, we fix the size of the plate as $2 \times 2$ and take $E = 40$, $D=0.01$.
 The coordinate axes for the plate are represented as X (horizontal) and Y (vertical) with origin at one corner of the plate.
 We consider isolated wedge disclinations and isotopic growth strains such that $\Theta = \pm (\pi/3) \delta_o$, $\Delta Q = \pm \pi/3$, and $\Delta P = \pm \pi/3$.
 We study the coupling by comparing the deformation profiles.
-The deformation $\text{w}$ is kept fixed (as $0$) at four corners of the plate to avoid rigid body motions and maintain a four-fold symmetry in the deformation pattern (particularly for cases with $\Delta P \neq 0$).
+The deformation $\text{w}$ is kept fixed (as $0$) at four corners of the plate to avoid rigid body motions and for maintaining a four-fold symmetry in the deformation pattern (particularly for cases with $\Delta P \neq 0$).